Denver housing market: The Good, The Bad, The Questions!

 - Make your home sparkle from the street throughout the entire home.

-- Know the price trends for your home.
+- Know the supply and demand for your home.
 Overpricing is a mistake in today’s market.